Our research is aimed for exploring the field of nanophotonics and developing new methods of sensing methods for biology and material science.

 Opt.
 Express 20, 10490 (2012).

-Fig.4: Quantum sensing of
+Fig.4: Quantum thermometry of worms

 Nanophotonics is an active research field that emerges from the collaborations of nanotechnology and photonics.
 Nanophotonics studies the dynamics of the light confined in the nanoscale level.
 Confining the light in the small volume enhances the light-matter interactions and enables various fascinating phenomena of light and hence applications (efficient fluorescence collection, optical nonlinearity at a single photon level).